Keto Flours: When & How to Use Them in Your Low-Carb Recipes

 How To Swap Almond Flour For Coconut Flour

-Have you ever thought about trying almond flour instead of coconut flour?
 Almond flour is a great way to add more nutrition and flavor to your baking.
+Again, it works as a swap in some recipes, but it’s not a 1:1 ratio.
 Here are some tips for substituting almond flour for coconut flour:

 - Decrease the amount of liquid you add.
 When using almond flour in place of coconut flour, you need to adjust the amount of liquid that’s added to the recipe.
 Otherwise, your finished product will come out too wet.